DevonMorris/dotfiles/README.md

 # Configuration Files for \*nix systems

 ## Configure.sh Script
+Ideally, you should just run this script and your computer will be customized exactly like mine.
+Basically, this file forcibly symlinks the config files in this repo to your home folder.
+If you don't want to lose your old config, you should back up your files before running `./configure.sh`.
+For i3wm additional tweaking will probably be necessary due to monitor resolutions, keyboard layouts and media controls.

 ## Vim
 I personally use [Vundle](https://github.com/VundleVim/Vundle.vim) as my package manager in vim.